Cut to the chase

 8: Get The Kids Doing Their Own Laundry

 Why not get the kids started doing their own laundry?
 Older kids need these life skills, and busy moms need the help!
+According to researchers at Today “8-year-olds can do their own laundry!”

 I have my kids go through the entire house, gathering everything they need including laundry products.
-They wash their clothes, and I supervise the folding and ironing, and eventually, the clean clothes return to their room.
+They wash their clothes, and I supervise the folding and eventually, the clean clothes return to their room.

 It helps my schedule, and my kids are learning to do their chores.
 As far as hacks for busy moms go, this one is a must do!
+Nobody wants their kids getting to college and not knowing how to do their laundry!
+Even littles can pick up clothes and help carry a hamper – start them young.

 9: Try To Do A Load A Day